rbjolly/WSL-Config-for-Web-Dev-and-SQL/README.md

   11. Find the user and group options and verify they run as the user: www-data.

-  12. Find the listen directive and verify the socket path to access the PHP-FPM service on your server (listen = /run/php/php8.3-fpm.sock).
+  12. Find the listen directive and verify the socket path to access the PHP-FPM service on your server: `listen = /run/php/php8.3-fpm.sock`

   13. Restart PHP engine if changes were made: `sudo systemctl restart php8.3-fpm`